-The Greatest Science Fiction list consists of much more than the science fiction titles that already appear on the Greatest Literature of All Time list.
+But the separate Greatest Science Fiction list consists of much more than a subset of titles already appearing on the Greatest Literature list.

-Like the larger literary list, the Greatest Science Fiction list is an amalgam of the consensus of many, many readers, writers, critics and scholars.
+Where did all those extra titles come from?
+Like the larger literary list, the science fiction list is an amalgam of the assessments of many, many readers, writers, critics and scholars.
 I've read many of the works on the list myself, but I've consulted countless other references to judge how others have assessed the field.

-For my overall approach to selecting works, you can consult the article on "How works were selected" for choosing the Greatest Literature of All Time.
+For the overall approach to selecting works, you can consult the article "Creating the Greatest Literature of All Time list".
 The biases and the varying meanings of "great" discussed in that article, for example, also apply to this science fiction list.